WFDB

 Oceania

-WFDB Global Reports on the situation and rights of persons with deafblindness
+WFDB 1st and 2nd Global Reports on the situation and rights of persons with deafblindness

-Meanwhile, you can read the WFDB’s 1st Global Report, which combines the largest population-based analysis of persons with deafblindness conducted to date (disaggregation of 22 population-based surveys from low, middle and high-income countries), an academic literature review, two surveys conducted among WFDB members and partners and Sense International.
+WFDB published in 2018 its 1st Global Report on the Situation of Persons with Deafblindness which combines the largest population-based analysis of persons with deafblindness conducted to date (disaggregation of 22 population-based surveys from low, middle and high-income countries), an academic literature review, two surveys conducted among WFDB members and partners and Sense International.

 COVID-19 and deafblindness